You’ve probably heard of regular THC or delta-9 tetrahydrocannabinol. But are you aware of the latest hype around Delta-8 THC?

 Q: How to use Delta-8 THC?

 A: You can consume delta-8 in many ways, depending on your personal preference.
-You can choose edibles like gummies, tinctures, or use vape cartridges (with your vape devices), or simply use a vape pen containing delta-8.
+You can choose edibles like gummies, tinctures, or use vape carts (with your vape devices), or simply use a vape pen containing delta-8.

 Yes, they are all available in the market.